gherardovarando/gclm_experiments/README.md

 ### Run the simulations

-To run the simulations just move in the directory and run the R script `simulate_ou.R`.
+To run the simulations just move in the directory and run the R script `simulate.R`.
 The simulations can take up to a couple of days, depending on the machine.
-If you have access to a computing machine you can lunch parallel jobs using the script `run_simulate.sh`.
+The exact simulations run in the paper are the ones that can be executed from the script `run_simulate.sh`.

 ### Plot results

-Before plotting the results you need to compute the evaluations and aggregate the results with the R script `aggregate_results.R`.
+Before plotting the results you need to compute the evaluations and aggregate the results with the R script `aggregate_results.R` or directly using the script `run_aggreagate.sh`.

-Then you can lunch the plotting scripts `plot_simulated_ou.R` and `plot_avgprc.R` to generate the same plots in the paper.
+Then you can lunch the plotting scripts `plot_simulated.R`, `plot_marginalized.R` and `plot_times.R` to generate the same plots as in the paper.

 ## Protein-signaling network

-First run the script `proteins.R` (or lunch parallel computations with `run_proteins.sh`) to generate the results.
+First run the script `proteins.R` to generate the results.

-The estimated graph can be obtained running `plot_proteins.R`.
+The estimated graphs can be obtained running `plot_proteins.R`.